2021-2022

 Dr. Allison Peterson

 Dr. Peterson completed her internship with the AAH Program in 2018.
 Her research involved the detection and identification of papilloma virus in dolphins which lead to a presentation at the 2018 IAAAM conference.
 She continued on her training after her internship at AAH, to the Baltimore National Aquarium.
 During her time there, she completed a one year fellowship working with the wide range of species from bats to puffins to skates and so many more.
 In addition, Dr. Peterson developed a research project about gastrointestinal disease in Milky Tree Frogs.
 Dr. Peterson valued her educational and hands on experience with the aquatic and terrestrial animals at the National Aquarium and looks forward to using what she learned in the future.
 Following this fellowship, Dr. Peterson has moved onto an internship at the Jacksonville Zoo.
 She was able to strengthen her skills as a clinician at the zoo.
-She then obtained an associate position at the Florida Aquarium where she will join Dr. Waxman in caring for the growing collection.
-We look forward to continue to collaborate with Dr. Peterson in her new position.
+She then obtained an associate position at the Florida Aquarium where she joined Dr. Waxman in caring for the growing collection.

 2016-2017